Weingart Stadium: Other uses

+Bell Gardens High School in Bell Gardens, California are held at Weingart Stadium.

 Films

 In Viva Knievel! it was used to simulate a stadium in Mexico were Evel Knievel did a motorcycle jump.
 A concert featuring Mexican music was used to draw a crowd in to fill the stadium for the shoot.

 In Forrest Gump, special effects were used to turn the stadium into the University of Alabama's football stadium; using movie trickery, a small crowd at ELAC appears to fill the entire stadium.

 A portion of the 2005 soccer movie Goal! was filmed at the stadium.

 On October 19, 2013, during halftime of a game between ELAC and Victor Valley College, the stadium was used as the home field of Gotham City University for the film Batman v Superman: Dawn of Justice.
 The scene involved a football game between Gotham City University and rival Metropolis State University.

 The stadium was used in the music video for the song "Wishes" by Baltimore dream pop band Beach House.